aarnphm/tinymorph/docs/content/SRS/SRS.md

 Rationale: HTTPS encryption secures data in transit, preventing interception or tampering.
 It also ensures the confidentiality and integrity of user data and commands.

+SR-INT2.
+Implement DNS security measures to ensure that DNS queries and responses are protected against tampering and spoofing.

+Rationale: Securing DNS interactions prevents attackers from manipulating or rerouting network traffic.
+This is critical for maintaining the integrity of application data.

 ### 15.3 Privacy Requirements

 [Insert your content here.]